vmvargas/cs632/project/README.md

 - A way to accentuate the entropic capacity of the model to generalize better is the use of weight regularization or "weight decay" to force model weights to taker smaller values.

-- Variance of the validation accuracy is quite high because accuracy is a high-variance metric but mainly because I only used 38 validation samples.
+- The variance of the validation accuracy is quite high because accuracy is a high-variance metric but mainly because I only used 38 validation samples.
 A good validation strategy in these cases could be k-fold cross-validation, but this would require training k models for every evaluation round.

 #### 2.2 A pre-trained VGG16 CNN